substratusai/kubeai/docs/contributing/development-environment.md

-# Development
+# How to setup a development environment

-This document provides instructions for setting up a development environment for KubeAI.
+This document provides instructions for setting up an environment for developing KubeAI.

 ## Optional: Cloud Setup